 How to apply

-- Applications must be made using the council's and that are available online on the council's website
+- Applications must be made using the council'sgrant application form and associated guidance notes that are available online on the council's website.

 Criteria for funding